NicholasM0rris/Open-Pose-Gait-Analysis/README.md

 This command is telling the program to use the directory op_images/ for the input images, output1/ for JSON data, and the other two arguments for the coronal plane data.
-This will also tell the program to set the output video to 20 fps.
+This will also tell the program to set the output video to 20 fps (default 1 fps)

 #### Note: Default directories
 The input images ***MUST*** be in the correct folders, or at this current time